bluemelodybox/west-nile-virus-prediction/README.md

 3) More spray area data other than 2011 and 2013

-Nevertheless, we conclude that our random forest classificaion model has performed up to expectation in predicting Wnv presence in Chicago.
+Nevertheless, we conclude that our random forest classification model has performed up to expectation in predicting Wnv presence in Chicago.